-Rabbi Yeshua was the only man in all salvation history who kept all of the 613 commandments that applied to Him.
-He told Thomas, “I am the way, and the truth, and the life.”
+Rabbi Yeshua was the only man in all salvation history who kept all of the 613 commandments that applied to him.
+He told Rabbi Teom, “I am the way, and the truth, and the life” Jn 14:6.
 In Hebrew, “I am the halakha.”
 Halakha means, “the way,” as on a pilgrim journey.
 Remember God’s command to Abram, lekh lekha, move yourself on an interior journey to holiness.
 In the New Covenant Rabbi Yeshua is the halakha.

 The Old Testament prophets spoke of the halakha as “the way.”
 King David wrote: “Search me, O God, and know my heart!
 Try me and know my thoughts!
 And see if there be any wicked way in me, and lead me in the way everlasting!”
-Isaiah told us, “A voice cries: “In the wilderness prepare the way of the Lord, make straight in the desert a highway for our God.”
+Ps 139:23–24.
+Isaiah told us, “A voice cries: “In the wilderness prepare the way of the Lord, make straight in the desert a highway for our God” Is 40:3.
 What was “the way of the Lord”?
-Jeremiah wrote of “the way of the Lord, the law of their God.”
-The Pharisees were familiar with this usage: “Teacher, we know that you are true, and teach the way of God truthfully.”
+Jeremiah wrote of “the way of the Lord, the law of their God” Jer 5:5.

 Rabbi Paul spoke of Rabbi Yeshua‘s teaching as the halakha.
 “But Saul, still breathing threats and murder against the disciples of the Lord, went to the high priest and asked him for letters to the synagogues at Damascus, so that if he found any belonging to the Way, [halakha], men or women, he might bring them bound to Jerusalem” Acts 9:1–2.
 “And he entered the synagogue and for three months spoke boldly, arguing and pleading about the kingdom of God; but when some were stubborn and disbelieved, speaking evil of the Way [halakha] before the congregation, he withdrew from them, taking the disciples with him, and argued daily in the hall of Tyrannus” Acts 19:8–9 “I am a Jew, born at Tarsus in Cilicia, but brought up in this city at the feet of Gamaliel, educated according to the strict manner of the law of our fathers, being zealous for God as you all are this day.
 I persecuted this Way [halakha] to the death” Acts 22:3–4.